 All of these things can make your acne worse, or at least make it come back with a vengeance the next time you break out.
 Proper acne treatment is about maintaining a balanced skincare and hygiene routine and using the right products for your skin.

-Skincare products for mild to moderate acne
+Skincare products for mild acne

 The kind of product you choose will depend partially on your skin, i.e. if you have oily, dry, or normal skin.
 But there are some ingredients to look out for in the products you choose, most notably benzoyl peroxide.